akthammomani/Binary-Classifier-Predicting-Credit-Card-Approval/README.md

 <li>Split the data into train and test sets. </li>
 <li>Scale the feature values to a uniform range.</li>
 </ol>
-<p>First, we will be converting all the non-numeric values into numeric ones.
+<p>First, we will be converting all the categorical values into numeric ones.
 We do this because not only it results in a faster computation but also many machine learning models (like XGBoost) (and especially the ones developed using scikit-learn) require the data to be in a strictly numeric format.
 We will do this by using a technique called <a href="http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.LabelEncoder.html">label encoding</a>.</p>

 ## 7. Modelling